 • Use more nuanced descriptions (think advanced synonyms and antonyms).

 • Master homographs (e.g. understand that bear means the animal and to support or carry).

 • Employ common idioms, adages, and proverbs (e.g. “born yesterday”; “the early bird gets the worm”; “failure teaches success”)

 • Interpret figurative language like similes (e.g. “light as a feather”) and metaphors (“it’s a dream come true”).

-Now that your child understands how to correctly use most punctuation, this year’s punctuation star is the common but commonly confusing comma.
-To start, your child will learn to use commas after a sentence’s introductory segment (e.g. Earlier this morning, we ate breakfast.), to set off the words yes and no in writing (e.g. Yes, we will; and no, thank you), to set off a question from the rest of a sentence (e.g. It’s true, isn’t it?), and to show direct address. (e.g. Is that you, Mike?)
+This year, your child will learn to use commas after a sentence’s introductory segment (e.g. Earlier this morning, we ate breakfast.), to set off the words yes and no in writing (e.g. Yes, we will; and no, thank you), to set off a question from the rest of a sentence (e.g. It’s true, isn’t it?), and to show direct address. (e.g. Is that you, Mike?)
 Your child will also use commas to separate items in a series. (e.g. I want eggs, pancakes, and juice.)

 And it’s live!